masasakano/range_extd/.github/README.md

 ### Open-ended ranges to infinity

-Ruby 2.6 and 2.7 have introduced endless and beginless Ranges.
-The open-ended ranges to infinity defined in this library are compatible with them.
-The difference is subtle and perhaps more conceptual or philosophical than practical (see Section "Background" for detail).
+Ruby 2.6 and 2.7 have introduced endless and beginless Ranges, respectively.
+The difference between borderless Ranges and open-ended ranges to infinity introduced in this library is subtle and perhaps more conceptual or philosophical than meaningful in the practical term (see Section "Background" for detail).
 Fear not, though.
 In practical applications, they are compatible and you do not have to be aware of them.
+In short, you can mostly use built-in borderless Ranges unless you want otherwise.

 To express open-ended ranges defined in this library, you use either of the two (negative and positive, or former and later) constants defined in the